Statement from the PHSA executive leadership team

 All of us have the ability, right now, to be good medicine to each other and to the Indigenous people we serve and support.
 To name and address racism and to call for change.
 To become passionate and educated advocates for both western and Indigenous ways of knowing and to commit, every day, to doing the right thing, even when it may be uncomfortable or unpopular.

 To the generations of Indigenous People remembering the Le Estcwicwe̓y̓ of Tk’emlúps te Secwépemc and all others who lost their lives or were diminished due to the reality of Indigenous-specific racism, we offer our profound sympathy and compassion.
-We also share our commitment to be an organization that that shows up in a good way, taking meaningful action to help break the cycle of trauma for Indigenous children and their families.
+We also share our commitment to be an organization that shows up in a good way, taking meaningful action to help break the cycle of trauma for Indigenous children and their families.